LJMUAstroecology/flirpy/README.md

 You may need to install some dependencies for OpenCV, for example `libjasper-dev`.

 You should also install Exiftool manually with `sudo apt install exiftool`.

+If you're on a platorm like Arm64 where `opencv-python-headless` is not available, then bad luck, you need to build OpenCV from scratch.
+This is straightforward nowadays, but it's a bit involved.

 ## Tests